Decentralisedme/btc_vs_usdt/Aug19_btc_vs_usdt/README.md

 usdt_tx_data`
 ```

-This step allows us to get inside each Tether transaction and collect its:
+This step allows us to get inside each Tether transaction and retrieve the information:

 - Transaction infirmation